 Deferred income taxes reflect the impact of temporary differences between the amounts of assets and liabilities for financial reporting purposes and such amounts as measured by tax laws and regulations.
-The deferred tax asset and liability primarily consists of book versus tax differences for premiums earned, loss and LAE reserve discounting, deferred acquisition costs, and unrealized holding gains and losses on fixed maturities.
+The deferred tax asset and liability primarily consists of book versus tax differences for earned premiums, loss and LAE reserve discounting, deferred acquisition costs, earned but unbilled premiums, and unrealized holding gains and losses on fixed maturities.
 Changes in deferred income tax assets and liabilities that are associated with components of other comprehensive income, primarily unrealized investment gains and losses, are recorded directly to other comprehensive income.
 Otherwise, changes in deferred income tax assets and liabilities are included as a component of income tax expense.